 Net a Porter stocks 300 brands and Matches has upwards of 400.
 That’s a lot of images, products, words and ‘brand visions’ for any customer to absorb.
 Imagine the buyers who have to assess these brands each season.
 Couple that noise with an increasingly impatient and less indulgent audience and it’s not difficult to see how a collection can get lost.

 A brand with a single, clear message can slice through the noise of competition.
-Can your brand be understood in three words or fewer?
+Can you build a brand that can be understood in three words or fewer?

 I launched my women’s collection, YULAN as an ambitious, full ready-to-wear collection complete with jersey and knitwear.
 While it was received very well, subsequent seasons proved trickier for audiences to connect with.
 On reflection, although it was a complete collection at launch, it had one very simple message -the colour RED.